 Why Businesses Use a Texas Registered Agent Service

-Many businesses choose to use a registered agent service in Texas, here are some of the major reasons why:
+Many businesses choose to use a registered agent service in Texas when they form an LLC, here are some of the major reasons why:

 A registered agent service maintains a compliance calendar and will remind you when annual reports or other filings are due, and help you file them.